 “I’ve seen Idrians in good positions in the city, friend,” Denth said.
 “Merchants.
 Moneylenders.”

 “The lucky ones, sir,” Thame said, gulping.
 “They have their own money.
 People will work with anyone who has money.
 But, if you’re just a regular man, things are different.
-It’s hard to find jobs, sometimes.
+It’s hard to find jobs.
 People look at your clothing, listen to your accent, and they find others to do their work.
 Say we’re not trustworthy.
 Or that we’re boring.
 Or that we steal.”

 “And do you?”
 Vivenna found herself asking.